sfigg/commercialization-public/docset/design/device-experiences/docking.md

 Wired docking features to consider:

 -   Use of a single cable from the device to the dock
--   Support for phone, tablet and laptops
+-   Support for phone, tablet, and laptops
 -   Wired or wireless mouse and keyboard input
 -   Multiple connections on the dock
--   Monitor outputs using HDMI or DisplayPort or both
+-   Monitor outputs using HDMI, DisplayPort, or both
 -   A power connection to the device
 -   An Ethernet port

 ### Overall recommendations

-The device-to-dock connection should be USB Type-C. For more information see [Windows support for USB Type-C connectors](https://msdn.microsoft.com/library/windows/hardware/mt628692).

-The introduction of the USB Type-C connector allows us to truly reach a single-cable solution that supports docks, displays, data devices, and power for the majority of portable systems (phones, tablets and laptops).
-We expect the largest changes in the wired docking space to be around USB Type-C alternate modes, and some minor changes coming with updates of graphics standards.
+The device-to-dock connection should be USB Type-C. The introduction of the USB Type-C connector allows us to truly reach a single-cable solution that supports docks, displays, data devices, and power for the majority of portable systems (phones, tablets, and laptops).
+We expect the largest changes in the wired docking space to be around USB Type-C alternate modes, with minor changes coming with updates of graphics standards.

 USB Type-C introduced the concept of alternate modes (protocols other than USB over a symmetrical and reversible Type-C connector and cable), but because this technology is still “young,” we expect to see other alternate modes defined in the future.
 As more alternate modes are added, we will continue to reevaluate our USB Type-C recommendations.

 Currently, we are recommending that DisplayPort over Type-C be used as the alternate mode for docks and displays.
 Although we do allow docks and displays to use other USB Type-C alternate modes, these devices must be able to fall back to the DisplayPort over Type-C alternate mode to ensure interoperability.
 For example, Thunderbolt 3 docks and displays must still work when the dock or display is connected to a system that only supports DisplayPort over Type-C alternate mode.
-Please see A Note on Thunderbolt at the end of this section.
+Please see [A Note on Thunderbolt](#A-Note-on-Thunderbolt) at the end of this topic.

 As HDMI and DisplayPort protocol specifications mature, our recommendations will change to take advantage of new features.